Dr. Matthew Rosen-Marsh D.ClinPsych

 One thing I always do is to take a comprehensive history of a client.
 In effect we will be writing your autobiography.
 Just the act of telling your story can be very therapeutic.
 Evidence shows that the therapy is most effective therapy when client feedback is asked for and I may do this verbally or through simple feedback sheets.

 I often refer clients to books or concepts that that might help them understand their situation better.
-Recently I have recommended 'Educated' by Tara Westover to a client who was physically abused by her brother.
-I have talked to a client who found it difficult to relax about the Danish concept of 'hygge'.
+Recently I have recommended 'Educated' by (Westove)r to a client who was physically abused by her brother and 'King, Warrior, Magician, Lover (Moore & Gillette) to a client who wanted to explore his masculinity.

 Training, qualifications & experience